 What Does “Patient Engagement” Mean in Dentistry?

-- Treatment acceptance: Appointment of prescribed services like whitening or sealants.
+- Treatment acceptance: Appointment for prescribed services, such as whitening or sealants.

 - Compliance with appointment: Reduced no-show and improved punctual attendance.

-- Online communication: Scanning a QR code, leaving a review online, or following the practice on social media.
+- Online communication: scanning a QR code, leaving an online review, or following the practice on social media.

 - Conversation with staff: Questions about procedures, insurance, or after-care.

-According to industry statistics provided by the American Dental Association (ADA), an annual revenue increase of about 10% can be achieved by each 5% rise in acceptance of treatments by a mid-size practice.
-Participation, in turn, is not a nice-to-have, but it directly influences the results of clinical practice and business sustainability.
+According to industry statistics from the American Dental Association (ADA), an annual revenue increase of about 10% can be achieved for each 5% increase in treatment acceptance in a mid-size practice.
+Participation, in turn, is not a nice-to-have; it directly influences the outcomes of clinical practice and business sustainability.

 Why Static Posters Fail, and Screens Succeed